aikosham/ds-capstone/README.md

 The biggest driver of an affective offer turned out to be: income and membership tenure, which is not surprising since long-time members are the most loyal usually.
 Some interesting factors of the gender diversity are also presented in the notebook.

 We built various ML models to predict user behavior.
 For BOGO and Discount, we were able to get accuracy above 80% but Information model accuracy could not be improved significantly.
 We discuss this in the playbook.
+We define "accuracy" as the Classification Accuracy returned by the classifier.

 ## Acknowlegements
 I found these resources very useful: